MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-table-structure.md

 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 02/11/2019
+ms.date: 04/01/2019
 ms.author: sgroespe
-ms.openlocfilehash: b2e87b2ef999c04cc4c878d4ad087329d644b709
+ms.openlocfilehash: 688c448f920a032a0f137bab7abdb9de51af1f96
-ms.sourcegitcommit: 1bcfaa99ea302e6b84b8361ca02730b135557fc1
+ms.sourcegitcommit: bd78a5d990c9e83174da1409076c22df8b35eafd
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 03/08/2019
+ms.lasthandoff: 03/31/2019
-ms.locfileid: "822119"
+ms.locfileid: "927534"
 ---
 # <a name="design-details-table-structure"></a>Design Details: Table Structure
-To understand how the dimension entry storing and posting is redesigned, it is important to understand the table structure.
+To understand how dimension entries are stored and posted, it is important to understand the table structure.

-## <a name="new-tables"></a>New Tables
- Three new tables have been designed to manage dimension set entries.

-### <a name="table-480-dimension-set-entry"></a>Table 480 Dimension Set Entry
+## <a name="table-480-dimension-set-entry"></a>Table 480, Dimension Set Entry
 You cannot change this table.
 After data has been written to the table, you cannot delete or edit it.

 |Field No.|Field Name|Data Type|Comment|
 |---------------|----------------|---------------|-------------|